christiandunkel/raytracer/README.md

 cd directory/raytracer
 ```

-Enter the following commands in order, which will create the build of the raytracer:
+Enter the following commands in order, which will create the build.

 ```
 mkdir build